meaning-matters/NYT-Popular/README.md

 Articles and favorites are sorted first on date and then on main article title.

+Here's a list of remarks that are there due to time constraints.
+Well preparing this work for KLM already cost over 2 full days.
+One simple has to stop somewhere.
+In case you're missing certain aspects of app development you'd still like to see me do, please ask and I'll extend the app.

 ## Remarks

 - Type of a app is slightly different than requested.
 It does display my experience with many or all relevant techniques for this demo.
 I wanted to save time by reusing demo code I wrote only a few weeks ago.
 A lot was added: saving data in Core Data, parsing JSON using Swift 4 Codable, use of Swift 4 KVO, implementing favorites, adding delete functionality, adding iPad support (using split view), ...